Cannasouth opts to pay back wage subsidy after $6m capital raise

 The original SPP, announced on April 15, aimed to raise up to $5m from existing shareholders.

-The company, headed up by chief executive Mark Lucas, also announced it has entered into a supply agreement with MediParm Labs Australia, a subsidiary of Canadian company MediPharm Labs, for the supply of "white label" medicinal cannabis products into the local market under the newly announced New Zealand Medicinal Cannabis Scheme.
+The company, headed up by chief executive Mark Lucas, also announced it has entered into a supply agreement with MediPharm Labs Australia, a subsidiary of Canadian company MediPharm Labs, for the supply of "white label" medicinal cannabis products into the local market under the newly announced New Zealand Medicinal Cannabis Scheme.